 Estimated monthly visits (September, 2018): 7,6K

-ReadyTheme is relatively small platform for selling your WordPress stuff, so a “marketplace” is a bit misnomer in this case, but it shows a lot of promise: the numbers show more than forty thousand total downloads and 2754 community members so far.
+ReadyTheme is a relatively small platform for selling your WordPress stuff, so a “marketplace” is a bit misnomer in this case, but it shows a lot of promise: the numbers show more than forty thousand total downloads and 2754 community members so far.

-The main submission requirement is that your theme should be be Bootstrap 3 or newer based.
+The main submission requirement is that your theme should be Bootstrap 3 or newer based.
 If you are already interested, take a look at 15 main points of the submission guideline which gives you a clear understanding of what kind of cooperation they are looking for.
 Unfortunately, they don’t specify the payments rates, so if this offer looks interesting for you, contact their support team.